 Reflection and Refraction Hands-on Explore Activity

 After gaining their attention, the next few learning sessions should contain opportunities for your students to explore how and when light refracts and reflects.
 Before teaching the vocabulary and concepts, let the students explore.
 I make each table group a bin of materials, and give them about ten minutes to see what happens to light while using them.
-While exploring, students write down observations and share with their teammates.
+While exploring, students write down observations and share them with their teammates.
 Once done exploring, students can begin to label their observations by learning the meanings of refraction, and reflection.
 The materials I give each table group are:

 - A clear glass of water